-- 1.36 The council has produced a sustainability appraisal(1) (SA) which has assessed the likely social, environmental and economic impacts of the Local Plan.
-The outcomes of the sustainability appraisal has shaped the Local Plan by testing its preferred spatial strategy and development management policies against a range of alternatives.
-These are set out under the housing and employment strategy sections and the development management policies.
-The alternatives have been appraised to inform decision making and demonstrate how the preferred option compares with other approaches when tested against a range of sustainability objectives These are outlined in the monitoring framework.
-A non technical summary of the sustainability appraisal has been produced which sets out the main findings of the sustainability appraisal. - 1 Including the requirements of a Strategic Environmental Assessment (EU Directive 2001/42/EC)

-1.37 The SA also includes a health impact assessment which assesses the Local Plan's strategy and policies contribution to reducing health inequalities and their contribution to improved health and well-being within the district.
+- 1.28 The council has produced a sustainability appraisal(1) (SA) which has assessed the likely social, environmental and economic impacts of the Local Plan.
+The outcomes of the sustainability appraisal has shaped the Local Plan by testing its preferred spatial strategy and development management policies against a range of alternatives. - 1.29 The SA also includes a health impact assessment which assesses the Local Plan's strategy and policies contribution to reducing health inequalities and their contribution to improved health and well-being within the district.